aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

 perform operations (use cases) of the application.

 Application service interface and DTOs are located in **.Application.Shared** project.
-We creating an application service to get people from server.
+We are creating an application service to get people from the server.
 So, we're first creating an **interface** to define the person application service (while this interface is optional, we suggest you to create it):